4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

-How can we foster a strong culture of positivity and collaboration in an asynchronous environment?
-Despite hybrid and remote work exploding to the max in the last decade, it already feels like the eternal question.
+How can we foster a strong culture of positivity and collaboration in a remote environment?
+Despite hybrid and remote work exploding in the last decade, it already feels like an eternal question.

-It becomes even more of a challenge when the organization reflects a classic startup team structure.
-Priorities, performance, and growing pains don’t always leave the door open for classic, traditional team building.
+It becomes even more challenging when the organization reflects a classic startup team structure.
+Priorities, performance, and growing pains don’t always leave the door open for traditional team building.

-What is a startup environment?
-How is it different?
+What is a startup environment, and why is it different?

 However, the reality for many smaller startups is that the structure is rather flat.
 The founder/CEO wears various hats while also serving as the lone oversight for multiple departments.

-This leads to a lot of employees engaging in some serious self-management.
-On the plus side, being able to take initiative and work independently is essential for a fast-paced, innovative, go-and-get ‘em startup environment.
+On the plus side, being able to take initiative and work independently is essential for a fast-paced, innovative startup environment.

 But that attitude and drive will only last if they feel responsible to a community, part of a culture, a member of a team.

-The distinct skill sets present at SaaS startups, coupled with the ease of going remote, leave them at a higher risk of being too siloed to form bonds.
+The distinct skill sets present at SaaS startups leave them at a higher risk of being too siloed to form bonds.

 However, the following advice and ideas work for any team that doesn’t have the time or place for trust falls (if they even wanted to do them).
-They’re also easy to maintain as the team grows, even if they spread out even more as a result.
+They’re also easy to maintain as the team grows.

 Gaming tournaments and virtual cocktail hours are two examples of popular team-building activities for remote workers.
 But live streaming isn’t always ideal for asynchronous startup employees.

 This is a chat channel dedicated to casual, off-topic conversation that employees can join at their leisure.
-This way, they can have live conversations on their terms, when it’s not disrupting their flow.
+This way, they can have live conversations on their terms, without disrupting their flow.

 It’s convenient, accessible, and just makes sense.
-Pop in and add some hot takes to get a conversation going, if need be.
-The very idea that off-topic or personal conversations are supported will send the message that rapport and community are a priority.
+Pop in and add some hot takes to get a conversation going.
+The very idea that off-topic or personal conversations are acceptable will send the message that rapport and community are priorities.

-Startup culture is big on hustle, and some competitiveness isn’t unusual here.
+Startup culture is big on hustle.
+Some competitiveness isn’t unusual here.
 Keep it light by hosting a weekly or monthly competition.
-Team members have a window to enter their submissions instead of attending a live event, like a trivia tournament.
+Team members have a window to submit their entries instead of attending a live event, such as a trivia tournament.

-Consider a deck-a-desk contest, where employees decorate their desks according to a theme, seasonal or otherwise.
+Consider a deck-a-desk contest.
+Employees decorate their desks according to a theme, seasonal or otherwise.
 Other spins on costume contests, pet of the month, funniest photo, most interesting dinner, and more leverage both the competitive spirit and lighthearted team bonding.

 You can also run polls and accept submissions for paper plate awards and distribute the results in a newsletter.